luishmattes/UniBlog---Software-Quality/README.md

-# University Blog API
+# University Blog - UNIBLOG

 This project is a university-focused blog API built with Node.js, Fastify, Prisma, PostgreSQL, and TypeScript.
 It allows users to create posts similar to Twitter, manage their profiles, and authenticate securely.

-## Features

-- User authentication (registration and login)
-- Profile management (viewing and editing user profiles)
-- Creating and retrieving posts
-- Publication feed for users
-- Middleware for error handling and request validation

 ## Technologies Used